 The 2002 Bond is collateralized by the pledged receipts, property, and revenues of the Hospital.
 The 2002 Bond also imposes certain restrictive covenants on the Corporation, for which noncompliance could cause accelerated demand for payment.
-In the opinion of management, the Corporation was in compliance with the aforementioned covenants as of June 30, 2013 and 2012.

 In July 2009, the Corporation received written notification from the Lender agreeing to waive the put options for the 2001 Series Refunding Revenue Bond and 2002 Series Revenue Bond, subject to a formal amendment of the bond documents.